ddamato/spritz-ui/README.md

 In additional to jumping to a previous or next word, this component can also jump to the previous and next sentences.

 ### Punctuation exceptions
 This component has a built-in list of punctuation exceptions.
-This is so the component doesn't falsy pause on words that don't actually end sentences.
+This is so the component doesn't falsly pause on words that don't actually end sentences.

 ### Intelligent wrapping
 The component will identify different kinds of characters expected to wrap text; specifically brackets and quotes.
 It will display the wrapping on the outside of the reader for the duration of the wrapping.
 While you're unable to turn this off completely, you can hide the wrappings with CSS.